sos011022/sos011022.github.io/_pages/about.md

 I am also exploring other computer vision-related fields which are interested to me, such as Multi-Object Tracking, 3D-scene Reconstruction.
 I am actively seeking a collaboration.

-In addition, I also enjoying fishing, cooking, baking and traveling, welcome to talk about that with me.
+In addition, I also enjoy fishing🐬, boxing🥊, cooking🍲, baking🍞 and traveling🌐, welcome to talk about that with me XD.

 # 🔥 News
 - *2023/11/25*: &nbsp;🎉🎉 I receive the Gold Medal Award in SAS Hackthon 2023.